 Perhaps the fact that people already knew this story accidentally deflected attention from what should have been a bigger scandal, exposed earlier this year in a paper from the American Journal of Epidemiology.
 The paper was titled ‘Association of Facebook Use with Compromised Well-Being: A Longitudinal Study’.
 The researchers found quite simply that the more people use Facebook, the more unhappy they are.
-A 1 per cent increase in ‘likes’ and clicks and status updates was correlated with a 5 to 8 per cent decrease in mental health.
 In addition, they found that the positive effect of real-world interactions, which enhance well-being, was accurately paralleled by the ‘negative associations of Facebook use’.
 In effect people were swapping real relationships which made them feel good for time on Facebook which made them feel bad.
 That’s my gloss rather than that of the scientists, who take the trouble to make it clear that this is a correlation rather than a definite causal relationship, but they did go so far – unusually far – as to say that the data ‘suggests a possible trade-off between offline and online relationships’.
 This isn’t the first time something like this effect has been found.
 To sum up: there is a lot of research showing that Facebook makes people feel like shit.
 So maybe, one day, people will stop using it.

 What, though, if none of the above happens?
 What if advertisers don’t rebel, governments don’t act, users don’t quit, and the good ship Zuckerberg and all who sail in her continues blithely on?
 We should look again at that figure of two billion monthly active users.
 The total number of people who have any access to the internet – as broadly defined as possible, to include the slowest dial-up speeds and creakiest developing-world mobile service, as well as people who have access but don’t use it – is three and a half billion.
 Of those, about 750 million are in China and Iran, which block Facebook.
 Russians, about a hundred million of whom are on the net, tend not to use Facebook because they prefer their native copycat site VKontakte.
 So put the potential audience for the site at 2.6 billion.
 In developed countries where Facebook has been present for years, use of the site peaks at about 75 per cent of the population (that’s in the US).
 That would imply a total potential audience for Facebook of 1.95 billion.
 At two billion monthly active users, Facebook has already gone past that number, and is running out of connected humans.
 Martínez compares Zuckerberg to Alexander the Great, weeping because he has no more worlds to conquer.
 Perhaps this is one reason for the early signals Zuck has sent about running for president – the fifty-state pretending-to-give-a-shit tour, the thoughtful-listening pose he’s photographed in while sharing milkshakes in (Presidential Ambitions klaxon!) an Iowa diner.